LaurenceJJones/workshop-katacoda/crowdsec-setup/step2_1.md

 Let's check out and run some useful commands with the CrowdSec CLI `cscli`{{}}.

-To get an overview of all options, just run the command:
+To get an overview of all options, run:

 `cscli -h`{{execute T1}}

-Cscli commands are built to be self expressive the syntax is
+`cscli` commands are designed to be self-explanatory.
+The syntax is:

 `cscli <command> <subcommand>`{{}}